1970 Rothmans 250 Production Classic

 The 1970 Rothmans 250 Production Classic was an endurance motor race for Series Production Touring Cars staged at the Surfers Paradise International Raceway in Queensland, Australia on 1 November 1970.

 Race distance was 125 laps of the 2 mile circuit, a total of 250 miles.

+The race was won by Allan Moffat driving a Ford Falcon GTHO.

+Classes

 Cars competed in four classes based on purchase price.